isa3bel/Simple-Side-Project-1-Calculator/README.md

 # Simple-Side-Project-1-Calculator

 I wanted to create a simple React Native application, so I followed along to this tutorial (https://www.youtube.com/watch?v=kye4zEwDxgU) to learn how to make a simple calculator app.
-This app works only in portrait mode.